“Om Brzee Namaha…Om Brzee Namaha…“

 When synchronicity speaks, I listen.
 The correspondence of Brzee and Brzuszkiewicz amplifies a realisation that financial recovery and balance will come through publishing my work in book form.
 I know this because in the course of our conversation, Mrs. Brzuszkiewicz explains that she and her husband owned Hathshepsut Press, spelling it out letter by letter.

 I recognise the word as Egyptian but don’t know what it means.
 After the call I search the internet for Hathshepsut, but oddly find no mention of any similarly-named publishing house.
-Instead I’m guided toward the more common spelling of Hatshepsut, and learn that she was a Pharoah who reigned in the 15th century BCE.
+Instead I’m guided toward the more common spelling of Hatshepsut, and learn that she was an Egyptian pharaoh reigning in the 15th century BCE.

 Hatshepsut was a powerful woman who didn’t just sit on ideas; she accomplished many great things.
 What would Hatshepsut have said?
 What would she have done?
 Do it.
 Just do it.
 What are you waiting for?